-- 9.2 The PMA Training Department will conduct a supervisory training program for all new Walking Bosses/Foremen. - 9.3 All registered Walking Bosses/Foremen shall maintain current valid American Red Cross (ARC) Standard First Aid (SFA), Cardiopulmonary Resuscitation (CPR), and Automated External Defibrillator (AED) certification.
+- 9.3 All registered Walking Bosses/Foremen shall maintain current valid American Red Cross (ARC) Standard First Aid (SFA), Cardiopulmonary Resuscitation (CPR), and Automated External Defibrillator (AED) certification.
 Walking Bosses/Foremen who do not attend PMA sponsored first aid, CPR, AED, etc., classes may obtain their certification at other authorized sources at their own expense but must submit copies of such certification to the Walking Bosses' and Foremen's Labor Relation Committee for recording purposes. - 9.4 The Union and its members shall cooperate and participate in all Employer-offered training to improve knowledge and skills.
 Such training shall include, but is not limited to, work force diversity, EEOC, the use of computers and other new technologies, as required by their employers to perform duties of Walking Boss/Foreman defined in Section 1.1, PCWB&FA. - 9.5 In addition to required initial Walking Boss/Foreman entry training, all newly registered Walking Bosses/Foremen shall be required to attend additional training as developed by the parties.
 Such training may include classroom or on-the-job training on the following topics: safety issues, discrimination and harassment, rigging, management skills, accident investigation, and leadership.